Assassin1771/DICE-GAME/README.md

-# Dice-Game
+# DICE GAME

-A game to decide winner at every turn.
+A game to decide winner of anything.
-Just roll the dice and decide of winner of any argument.
+Just roll the dice and decide of winner of any argument!!